exosite-archive/exoline/README.md

 Issues/Feature Requests
 -----------------------

-If you see an issue with exoline, please log it [on github](https://github.com/dweaver/exoline).
+If you see an issue with exoline or want to suggest an improvement, please log it [here](https://github.com/dweaver/exoline/issues).

 Test